lzxlll/Job-Posting/README.md

     Parallelize the job description classification using `ThreadPoolExecutor`, and append the true/false indicator to the DataFrame.
 Save the resulting DataFrame as a new CSV file.

 13. **Generate the final dataset for model fine-tuning**:
-    Combine the dataset that passed the second check (classification using job descriptions) with the dataset that only passed the first check (classification using job titles).
-Assign a weight of 1 to the samples that passed the second check and a weight of 0.5 to the samples that only passed the first check.
+    Dataset that passed the second check (classification using job descriptions).
 This final dataset is used for model fine-tuning.